Teresa A. Sullivan: Consumer Bankruptcy study

-Presidency of the University of Virginia
+University of Virginia

 Sullivan was unanimously elected on January 11, 2010, and became the University's first female president on August 1, 2010.

-But on June 10, 2012, it was announced to the University that Sullivan would step down from her position on August 15, 2012, after serving two years of a five-year contract.
-Leaders of the university’s governing board said they had decided to remove Sullivan, "largely because of her unwillingness to consider dramatic program cuts in the face of dwindling resources and for her perceived reluctance to approach the school with the bottom-line mentality of a corporate chief executive".
+On June 10, 2012, it was announced to the University that Sullivan would step down from her position on August 15, 2012, after serving two years of a five-year contract.
+Leaders of the university's governing board said they had decided to remove Sullivan, "largely because of her unwillingness to consider dramatic program cuts in the face of dwindling resources and for her perceived reluctance to approach the school with the bottom-line mentality of a corporate chief executive".
+Counterpunch presented the dispute as being more about differing views of the academic culture and future direction of the university than immediate financial concerns; whether less popular traditional-classical academic studies should be cut, with funding refocused on more profitable and business-oriented courses and programs.

 Media reported the resignation as an "ouster" organized by Helen Dragas, rector of the university's Board of Visitors; with strong suggestions of Dragas' conflicting views of the future of the university, and personal ambitions playing a role in her actions.
 Although a formal meeting and vote of the full board was not held at the time, Sullivan was presented with the news of her loss of majority support within the board, and given the 'opportunity' to resign.

 Dragas made the public announcement of her resignation by email, on behalf of the Board of Visitors.
 The action generated wide-scale protest and support for Sullivan from students, faculty, alumni, as well as the national academic community.
-The faculty senate demanded that the leaders of the Board of Visitors be removed: Rector Helen Dragas and Vice Rector Mark J. Kington. – The student government demanded an explanation for the ouster.
+The faculty senate demanded that the leaders of the Board of Visitors, Rector Helen Dragas and Vice Rector Mark J. Kington, be removed.
+The student government demanded an explanation for the ouster.
 In the face of this pressure, including a statement from Virginia Governor Robert McDonnell that he would remove the entire board if they failed to resolve the issue at their June 26 meeting, the board unanimously voted to reinstate Sullivan as president.

-In 2014 Rolling Stone reported in "A Rape on Campus" that a gang rape had allegedly taken place in one of the University's fraternities.
+In 2014 Rolling Stone published a defamatory story, "A Rape on Campus," that falsely stated a gang rape had taken place in one of the University's fraternities.
 Sullivan suspended all Greek organizations until January 9, 2015.
+Robby Soave, one of the first to question the story, criticized along with other legal scholars, the legality of Sullivan's actions.
 In January 2015 Sullivan acknowledged that the magazine's reporting had been "discredited": the story's author failed to interview numerous alleged witnesses named in the source's account, in addition to other inconsistencies.